-Establishing and maintaining a right and healthy behaviour with a child is a tiny thread to walk on, one step wrong you are counted as toxic parents and it may leave a scar on your kid for years to come.
-If we go by nature and definition, a lot of actions, nature, conversation, and feelings stand under the umbrella of toxic behaviour.
+Establishing and maintaining a right and healthy behavior with a child is a tiny thread to walk on.
+One step wrong, you are counted as toxic parents and it may leave a scar on your kid for years to come.
+If we go by nature and definition, a lot of actions, nature, conversation, and feelings stand under the umbrella of toxic behavior.

-Especially when it comes to a relationship between parents and how it affects children, It is evident that most parents are misinformed and do not realize how toxic their behavior is until it reaches a point where the child becomes prone and starts showing consequential behavior in return.
+Especially, when it comes to a relationship between parents and how it affects children, it is evident that most parents are misinformed.
+They do not realize how toxic their behavior is until it reaches a point where the child becomes prone and starts showing consequential behavior in return.

 If you observe your child showcasing rebellious and harsh behavior ask yourself where he or she grasps it from.

-Toxic parents are always filled with guilt, fear, and lack of self-control, and all these are considered bad for children to go on with
+It can be through parents always filled with guilt, fear, and lack of self-control.
+All these are considered bad for children to go on with.

-Show a lack of interest in their children’s life and work.
+- Show a lack of interest in the child’s life and work

-Set their own benchmarks for kids and expect them to achieve them.
+- Set their own benchmarks for kids and expect them to achieve it

 All these are small and big examples of toxic behavior and consistently constitutes harming the upbringing of children.
-Parents do not realize how their fights and issues are creating an aura around their children and will completely manipulate and shatter the way he or she starts looking at things and how they feel about something.
+Parents do not realize how their fights and issues are creating an aura around their children.
+Truth is it will completely manipulate and shatter the way he or she starts looking at things.
+This in turn will affect how they feel about relationships in the future.

 How This Harms Children?

 Family is the first society.
-Families no matter how big or small they are play a key role for a child in the understanding of how to perceive people, talk, interact and what is this world he or she is living in.
+Families no matter how big or small, play a key role for a child.
+They help in the understanding of how to perceive people, talk, interact and what is this world he or she is living in.

-If the kid is growing around toxic parents for example being pushed, beaten, neglected, controlled, or abused, there are strong chances that these little episodes may put a scar on their personalities for their whole life.
+If a kid raised around toxic parents, for example, is being pushed, beaten, neglected, controlled, or abused, there are strong chances that these little episodes may put a scar on their personalities for their whole life.

 - They always feel sick.

-The toxic behavior they receive or see affects their mental health and in situations like constant fights, abusive environments, and quarrels they tend to go sick for days, crying and sobbing on their pillow not feeling well, and most importantly do not know how to vent it out and put in words how they feel.
+The toxic behavior they receive or see affects their mental health.
+Especially in situations like constant fights, abusive environments, and quarrels.
+This can tend to make them sick for days, crying and sobbing on their pillow not feeling well.
+And most importantly do not know how to vent it out and put in words how they feel.

 - Wet their bed.